 - Avoid make-up or skincare on your brows until they’ve healed.

 It is a useful cosmetic treatment that enhances the beauty of the face by redesigning the eyebrows and filling it up with pigments with a machine specially made for this purpose.
-The treatment is quick and the person can return home after two hours at the salon.
+The treatment is quick and the person can return home after two hours at the Bristol salon.
 As the treatment lasts for as long as 18 months and saves the person time spent in grooming and caring for the eyebrows, it is catching on amongst women.
-The procedure is completely painless and does not have any side effect or allergic reaction on the skin.
+The procedure is completely painless and does not have any side effect or allergic reaction on the skin, and is natural looking.
 Looking at the freedom that it brings to women from being consistently aware of their looks, it has great potential to become one of the most favoured beauty treatments.
 Though the cost of the treatment is on the higher side, it is comparable to other similar beauty care services.
 And considering the fact that it’s semi-permanent and lasts for nearly 18 months after every top up, microbladed treatment is still a lot more cost effective.